 This College website has information on vaccine-preventable diseases, vaccine safety, immunization schedules, and immunization during pregnancy.

-The American College of Obstetricians and Gynecologists - Your Pregnancy and Childbirth
+Your Pregnancy and Childbirth

 This is the companion website for the College’s Your Pregnancy and Childbirth book for consumers.
 There is information on purchasing a copy of the book as well as information on how the baby grows by month and on topics such as prenatal care, nutrition, and more.